-MultiComm Meters are normally equipped with Universal (AC/DC) power supplies.
-Optional 115Vac and 230Vac power supplies are available at time of order.
-Power is connected to the two labeled terminals at the rear of the case as shown in Figures 4 thru 10.
+MultiComm RT C Meters are normally equipped with 115V ac power supplies.
+Optional Universal (AC/DC), 230V ac, and 480V ac power supplies are available at time of order.
+Power is connected to the two labeled terminals at the rear of the case as shown in Figures 4 thru 9.
 Both terminals are electrically isolated from the meter case and from the electronic circuitry.
 Variations of the auxiliary supply voltage that are within the supply specifications will not affect the performance of the instrument.
 The power supply and regulators provide constant dc power to the modules independent of variations in auxiliary supply voltage over this range.
 If the supply voltage drops below the point at which the regulators can function properly, the watchdog timer will cause the displays to flash as described previously.